snakeswiss/MPO-Guide/README.md

 ---

-## If you have any issues installing/downloading the 9 new stages of MPO+
+## If you have any issues installing/downloading the 9 new maps of MPO+

 Just delete the files and add them into your correct folder : [New Maps Download](https://github.com/snakeswiss/MPO-Guide/raw/main/assets/files.zip)